starwolfy/steam-ts/README.md

 **A few important notices:**
   - If your TeamSpeak server runs on a custom port that does not matter, no need to include it.
-  - Two factor authentication does not go automatically, you need to manually enter the current code displayed on your phone each time it connects to steam (after maintenance too).
   - If you enable twoFactor you need to go through the process mentioned below, after having completed this process the module is able to automatically generate Steam Guard codes for you! which allows for automation and stability.